 It is dedicated in its work to break down and diffuse barriers of discrimination and prejudice and promote tolerance and acceptance within society.

-The 2001 Census section on religious affiliation gives the following statistics for members of religious faiths in Scotland:
+The 2011 Census on religious affiliation gives the following statistics for members of religious faiths in Scotland:

 Further information can be obtained by contacting the Scottish Inter Faith Council at the following address: